SkillCraftRPG/www/backend/README.md

 - `AUTHENTICATION_SILENT_AUTHENTICATED_EVENT`: a boolean value indicating whether or not authenticated events are silent.
 Silent events are not stored, nor published through Event Sourcing.
 Defaults to `false`.
 - `CACHING_ACTOR_LIFETIME`: the lifetime of cached actors.
 A string representing a [TimeSpan](https://learn.microsoft.com/en-us/dotnet/api/system.timespan?view=net-9.0), ex.: `3.00:00:00` (3 days) or `00:15:00` (15 minutes).
 - `DATABASE_APPLY_MIGRATIONS`: a boolean value indicating whether or not to apply database migrations on application startup.
 Manually applying SQL Scripts should be preferred in Production environment for data safety purposes.
 Defaults to `false`.
-- `DATABASE_ENABLE_LOGGING`: a boolean value indicating whether or not to store logs into the database.
-This should be disabled in Production environment to avoid bloating the database.
-You should use another provider, such as MongoDB.
-Defaults to `false`.
 - `DATABASE_PROVIDER`: the database provider to use.
 Its value should be one of the `DatabaseProvider` enumeration value.
 Defaults to `EntityFrameworkCoreSqlServer`.
 - `DEFAULT_LOCALE`: the default locale code of the system.
 A string representing a [CultureInfo](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo?view=net-9.0), ex.: `en` (English) or `fr-CA` (Canadian French).
 - `DEFAULT_PASSWORD`: the default password of the admin user, ex.: `P@s$W0rD`.